bokulich-lab/moshpit-docs/docs/intro.md

 :header: q2-annotate
 :link: https://github.com/bokulich-lab/q2-annotate
-This plugin provides actions for contig binning and quality control, taxonomic and functional annotations of contigs and MAGs, human host removal.
+This plugin provides actions for contig binning and quality control, taxonomic and functional annotations of contigs and {term}`MAG`s, human host removal.
 :::

 ::::

-Additionally, you may want to check out these other QIIME 2 plugins for antimicrobial resistance gene (ARG) detection and viromics applications.
+Additionally, you may want to check out these other QIIME 2 plugins for antimicrobial resistance gene ({term}`ARG`) detection and viromics applications.
 These plugins are not covered in this tutorial.
 They have their own installation instructions and tutorials (see the wiki page on the respective GitHub repositories).
 You can use these plugins with some of the artifacts produced by q2-assembly and q2-annotate:

 ::::{grid} 1 1 2 3

 :::{card}
 :header: q2-rgi
 :link: https://github.com/bokulich-lab/q2-rgi
-Antimicrobial resistance gene annotation of MAGs and metagenomic reads with RGI and CARD.
+Antimicrobial resistance gene annotation of {term}`MAG`s and metagenomic reads with RGI and CARD.
 :::

 :::{card}
 :header: q2-amrfinderplus
 :link: https://github.com/bokulich-lab/q2-amrfinderplus
-ARG detection using the AMRFinderPlus tool.
+{term}`ARG` detection using the AMRFinderPlus tool.
 :::

 :::{card}